prorev/prorev.github.io/_posts/2020-04-05-statistics-interview_questions.md

 ## Cross-Entropy as Loss Function

-In machine learning uses cross-entropy as a loss function.
+In machine learning we use _cross-entropy_ as a loss function.
 How this works?

 If we have classes: C1, C2, C3.